derektan95/Deep-Reinforcement-Learning-Algorithms/README.md

 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 ```

-5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu. <br>

+6. If you would like to run your projects with CUDA GPU, you can install relevant CUDA & pytorch packages via [the instructions here](https://pytorch.org/get-started/locally/)

+**NOTE:** You may notice that code cells may not execute as expected (E.g. Hangs for no reason).
+Ensure that anaconda is at the latest version (`conda install conda && conda install anaconda`) + using compatible version of pytorch (`conda install torch`).

 ![Kernel][image2]